 Qatar should be under the spotlight and this moment should be used drive migrant worker’s rights.
-But the success and sustainability of this strategy requires an inclusive discourse, one that is impeded by these inflated pieces.
-Skewed information delivered in vehement language not only alienates Qatari citizens in the short-term, but discredits valid criticisms by those who will continue to work on migration issues long after the World Cup fervor fades.
+But the success and sustainability of this strategy require an inclusive discourse, one that is impeded by these inflated pieces.
+Skewed information delivered in vehement language not only alienates Qatari citizens in the short-term but discredits valid criticisms by those who will continue to work on migration issues long after the World Cup fervour fades.

 Few articles provide solid critiques and real solutions.
 The following piece

 written by Aakash Jayaprakash, a second-generation Indian expatriate in Qatar, offers one of the more comprehensive and inclusive perspectives of Qatar’s migrant issues: